 1975: During a joint meeting of the National Organization of Women, the Austin Women’s Political Caucus and Women’s Equality Action League, the Austin Lesbian Organization is invited to give a presentation on lesbianism.

-1985: First meeting of Heterosexuals Unafraid of Gays (HUG) in Wellington, New Zealand.
+1985: The first meeting of Heterosexuals Unafraid of Gays (HUG) is held in Wellington, New Zealand.

 1986: By only a single vote New Zealand’s parliament allows final debate to begin on a proposed law to lower the age of consent for gay sex to 16 and legalize gay sex.
 The bill eventually passes.

-1994: Italy’s “First National Demonstration of Gay and Lesbian Pride” takes place in Rome, along with sustained participation of the Transsexual movement.
+1994: Italy’s “First National Demonstration of Gay and Lesbian Pride” takes place in Rome.

 2001: A national conference on homophobic bullying in British schools opens at Manchester University sponsored by School’s Out!